Prakshal17/my_portfolio/README.md

 # Prakshal Jain - Professional Portfolio

 Welcome to my personal portfolio repository!
-This is a modern, highly interactive, and cinematic web application built to showcase my 4+ years of IT experience, primarily as a **ServiceNow Developer** specializing in ITSM, CSM, Virtual Agent, and Agentic AI.
+This is a modern, highly interactive, and cinematic web application built to showcase my 4+ years of IT experience, primarily as a **ServiceNow Developer** specializing in ITSM, CSM modules.

 ## 🌟 Overview